mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “What do you like to do?”
 I asked as I drove to Kneaders.

 “I like watching movies,” he answered.
 “I was thinking about doing film my freshman year, but I’m leaning more towards marketing and then getting an MBA.
-I know Utah is great for doing outdoorsy stuff, and even though I’ve grown up in Utah, I wouldn’t say I’m an outdoorsy person.”

-“I’ve wanted to know what it’s like to go skiing here, but I wouldn’t go by myself.
-I’d like someone who knows how to ski.
-It’s my last semester, but I haven’t even hiked the Y.”

-“It’s nothing that extraordinary.”

-“That’s what most people tell me.”

-“But wow, it’s your last semester!”
-Jonah exclaimed.
-“Do you know what you’re doing after you graduate?”
+But wow, it’s your last semester!
+Do you know what you’re doing after you graduate?”

 “I’ll be moving to Dallas and working as a data analyst for AT&T,” I answered.
 “I’ll be starting work in July.
 Do you think you’ll stay in Utah for the rest of your life?”

 “No, I’d like to go someplace else.
 Maybe I’ll be willing to stay in Utah a few years after I graduate if I have to.”

-When we got to Kneaders, we took out the four breads soups and tasted them all.
+When we got to Kneaders, we took out the four breads and soups and tasted them all.

 “Do you consider yourself an introvert or an extrovert?”
 I asked.